Pneumonia

 In some cases, there's no cough or fever.
 Moreover, the doctor does not hear any alarming changes in the lungs.
 In such situations, the symptom of the disease is usually drowsiness and general weakness of the body.
 There may be also intense sweats and shortness of breath.

-Pneumonia in newborns.
-What are the characteristics?
+Pneumonia in Newborns.
+What are the Characteristics?

 Developing pneumonia within a few hours after birth may result in sepsisTrusted Source.
 That is an inflammatory reaction to the infection.
 It requires professional medical care.
 This dangerous condition can lead to septic shock and even death.